brainpicture/hashlib/README.md

 # Hashlib
-Its an library for making hashes
+*Its an FAST library for making hashes, which written in C/C++* *Supports: md4, md5, md6, sha, sha1, sha256, sha512*

 ## Install:
 ### way 1
 1) go to the directory whith this library

 2) execute `node-waf configure build`

 3) get module from `./build/default/hashlib.node`

 You should use `var hashlib = require("./build/default/hashlib");` way to module

 ### way 2 (works if node are installed in default)
 1) go to the directory whith this library

 2) execute `make`

 2) execute `sudo make install`

 You should use `var hashlib = require("hashlib");` from any path